medeaggd/NihongoBangoMemoryGame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Nihon Bango Version

+This version was adapted by Megan Quinn for the Front End Nano Degree program.
+Many aesthetic changes have been made with free wallpapers, fonts, and images found on the web.